customerio/customerio-android/README.md

      }
 }
 ```

+> **Note**: It is recommended to [retrieve the current registration token](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token) and register it using `CustomerIO.instance().registerDeviceToken(token)` right after you identify the customer, so the identified customer has latest token associated with it.

 Currently push notifications launched via CustomerIO SDK are posted to our default channel `CustomerIO Channel` but in future we plan to bring customised channels/categories so that users can subscribe and unsubscribe to content as necessary.